02 Capabilities

 Cloud & Infrastructure

-Cloud strategy that matches the firm's actual risk tolerance, not the IT vendor's preferred margins.
-Cost optimization (most firms overspend on cloud by 30–50% from forgotten resources, oversized instances, and stale licenses).
-Disaster recovery and business continuity that actually works when tested.
-Hybrid posture for firms with a real reason to keep some workloads on-prem (sealed records, M&A war rooms, jurisdictional data residency).
+Cloud strategy that matches the firm’s actual risk tolerance, not the IT vendor’s preferred margins.
+Cost optimization (most firms overspend on cloud by 30–50% from forgotten resources, oversized instances, and reserved-instance neglect).
+Disaster recovery design that has actually been tested.
+Business continuity for the days a hurricane closes the office.

 • Cloud cost audit and optimization (typical first-year savings: 25–40%)